nilsreichardt/mcp-domain-availability/README.md

 - No personal information is transmitted beyond the domain names being checked
 - All queries are read-only and do not modify any external systems

-## Contributing
+### Contributing

-Contributions to the MCP Domain Availability Checker are welcome!
+Contributions are welcome!
 Areas for improvement include:

 - Adding support for additional TLD categories
 - Implementing caching mechanisms for faster repeated queries
 - Enhancing WHOIS parsing for more detailed domain information
-- Adding support for premium domain marketplaces
 - Improving error handling and retry mechanisms

-## License
+### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/imprvhub/mcp-domain-availability/blob/main/LICENSE) file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](https://github.com/imprvhub/mcp-domain-availability/blob/main/LICENSE) file for details.

 ## Related Links